chrissoncrant/static_site_generator/README.md

 -   shell script created (main.sh) in order to run the code more easily from command line.
 -   shell script created (test.sh) to run tests more easily from command line

+## Observations:

+-   simple tests are best.
+I am noticing that once I test the format of an attribute, and how its string renders, then there is no point in adding attributes in further test cases